Dosbodoke/Dosbodoke/README.md

-# Hello, My name is Juan
+# Hello, I'm a self-taugh programmer from brazil

-I'm a brazilian self-taugh student since january 2021.
-I'm learning web-development as a full-stack.
+My name is Juan, I'm from Brasilia, the capital of Brasil.
+I started on programmin world as a self-taugh and developed my skills on the path of webdevelopment.